-Osmunda regalis spectabilis, royal fern, is a large fern that can grow to six feet tall and survive full sun if moisture is continuously available to the roots, such as in a bog garden where white-topped pitcher plant might be at home.
+Osmunda regalis spectabilis, royal fern, is a large fern that can grow to six feet tall and survive full sun if moisture is continuously available to the roots, such as in a bog garden where pitcher plants might be at home.
+It is most commonly found growing to three feet or so tall in the shade or partially shady spots in the garden.

-Royal fern is native to the eastern half of North America from Canada south to Florida.
-Royal fern is highly adaptable in the garden and easy to grow in the shade in soils with average to above average moisture.
+It is native to the eastern half of North America from Canada south to Florida.
+Royal fern is highly adaptable in the garden and easy to grow in the shade in soils with average to above average moisture

 The fronds are somewhat coarse looking, due to broadly pinnate habit.
 The spores are showy and appear in spring (see images above).
 Some people call Osmunda regalis ‘flowering fern’ due to the large spores found in clusters at the top of the fronds.